Variance reduction combining pre-experiment and in-experiment data: Method

 In Figure~\ref{fig1}, the bold arrow from $W$ to $Y$ represents the treatment effect of interest.
 The uncertainty in $Y$, given fixed $W$, arises from two sources.
 The first is the direct effect of $U$ on $Y$, representing random errors or unobserved covariates not captured by $X$.
 The second is the indirect effect of $U$ on $Y$ through $X$, since $Y$ depends on $X$ via the outcome model, and $X$ itself varies due to random sampling from its marginal distribution.
 By regressing $Y$ on $X$, we effectively remove the dashed arrow from $X$ to $Y$, thereby blocking the indirect path from $U$ to $Y$ through $X$.
 This reduces the variance of the estimator by eliminating the variability in $Y$ that can be explained by $X$.

-Now, we consider incorporating in-experiment data.
-Suppose we have i.i.d. samples $\{(W_i, X_i, Z_i, Y_i(0), Y_i(1))\}_{i=1}^n$ drawn from the superpopulation with joint distribution $(W, X, Z, Y(0), Y(1))$.
-Here, $Z \in \mathbb{R}^m$ represents in-experiment covariates, which are observed after the treatment assignment and may depend on $W$.
+Now, we consider incorporating in-experiment data into the method.
+Suppose we have i.i.d. samples $\{(W_i, X_i, Z_i, Y_i(0), Y_i(1))\}_{i=1}^n$ drawn from the joint distribution $(W, X, Z, Y(0), Y(1))$.
+Here, $Z \in \mathbb{R}^m$ represents post-treatment covariates, which are observed after the treatment assignment and may depend on $W$.
 This means the treatment may influence the outcome through $Z$.
 The relationships among $U$, $X$, $Y$, $W$, and $Z$ are illustrated in Figure~\ref{fig2}.

 In Figure~\ref{fig2}, the treatment effect consists of two components: the direct effect from $W$ to $Y$, and the indirect effect from $W$ to $Y$ mediated through $Z$.
 The uncertainty in $Z$ arises from random sampling of its conditional distribution given $W$.
 If we treat $Z$ similarly to $X$ and apply regression adjustment using $Z$, we remove the dashed arrow from $Z$ to $Y$, which blocks the indirect path from $W$ to $Y$ through $Z$.
 This would eliminate part of the treatment effect, resulting in a biased estimator of the ATE.